jrasban/Weight-Prediction/README.md

 # Weight-Prediction
-This model is intended to predict the weight of an individual based on variables that are thought to contribute to a persons weight such as hieght, arm circumference, waist circumference, etc. The model is trained and tested on the National Health and Nutrition Exam Survey (NHANES) for 2017-2018.
+This model is intended to predict the weight of an individual based on variables that are thought to contribute to a persons weight such as height, arm circumference, waist circumference, etc. The model is trained and tested on the National Health and Nutrition Exam Survey (NHANES) for 2017-2018.

 ## Data Conversion from XPT
 Data was pulled from the CDC's National Health and Nutrition Exam Survey for 2017-2018 in XPT format.
 The data came in two separate files that were combined in Python.
 Only variables that were intuitively beleived to have predictive power were chosen.
 After selecting these variables, the combined data was converted into a CSV format.